franvinci/prosit-tool/README.md

 1. **Docker not starting**
    - Ensure Docker Desktop is running
    - Check system requirements
-   - Verify virtualization is enabled in BIOS
+   - Verify virtualization is enabled in BIOS (Windows/Linux)
+   - For macOS: Ensure Docker Desktop is fully started (whale icon in menu bar)

 2. **Port 5000 already in use**
    - Stop other services using port 5000